chryschi/mp-portfolio-new/README.md

 ## Future Bug Fixes

-- [] carousel behaving as expected when trying to drag or click the arrow buttons
+- [x] carousel behaving as expected when trying to drag it or navigate with arrow buttons
 - [] carousel has always full length regardless of screen width
 - [] scrollbar only appears when necessary